-The goals: build healthy and sustainable forms of masculinity.
-Encourage the community to help boys grow into exceptional men.
+Goals: build healthy and sustainable forms of masculinity by identifying ‘toxic’ or unhealthy masculine ‘norms’ that harm us and those around us.
+Encourage the community to help boys grow into good men, exceptional men.

 Many gender scholars (my self included) believe the future sustainability of the world depends on changing the dominant male narrative, building a critical mass of ‘conscious males and females.’

 Some aspects of the old male narrative (the macho bits) that underpins or informs toxic male behaviours is a suicidal narrative.
 This is a dominator model complete with the memes of dominating other people and nature.

 The partnership or global village/planetary stewardship model is much more sustainable.
 For example; the dominator model is a poor mix with modern technology and weaponry.
 The safety and longevity of women, children, other men and ‘mother nature’ requires sufficient numbers of conscious caring men who work alongside conscious caring women.

 I’ve worked with young men in a juvenile prison in Oregon and Juvenile Justice Courts in Australia.
 Before they were sentenced, these boys and young men were already in prison.

 THEIR PRISONS: The mental/social prison of ‘false masculinity,’ (the old male narrative/’story’) sets them up as macho boys or men – often leading to criminal or anti-social activity – followed by time in a juvenile prison.
 Both prisons have walls.
 The first walls are mental, emotional & social – the others are physical walls of concrete and razor wire.

 As we attempt to help boys grow into good men we need to show them how to ‘get out of jail free’ – how to gain their release from the prison of ‘false masculinity.’